 Pennsylvania Rep. Bryan Cutler (R-100th District) knows firsthand how important it is to honor a patient's preferences for end-of-life care.
 That's why he and Senator Gene Yaw (R-23rd District) plan to introduce legislation that seeks to provide a framework and legal authority for Pennsylvania Orders for Life-Sustaining Treatment (POLST).

 "Like many things that we deal with in the legislature, I think it's fair to say that oftentimes these kinds of issues are colored by our own experiences," said Rep. Cutler.
 "For me personally, it was both of my parents being terminally ill at a young age."

-Plans for POLST legislation were announced by Rep. Cutler and Sen. Yaw during an event at the Capitol on April 18, 2017.
+Rep. Cutler and Sen. Yaw discuss potential legislation during an event at the Capitol on April 18, 2017.
 Representatives from several of the stakeholder groups involved in drafting the legislation, including the Pennsylvania Medical Society (PAMED), were also on hand.

 A POLST is one or more medical orders, issued for the care of an individual, regarding cardiopulmonary resuscitation or other medical interventions.
 It would be appropriate for individuals with serious illnesses or frailty when their health care practitioner would not be surprised if they died within the next year.